ldclakmal/module-committer/committer/Package.md

-Generates WSO2 Committer Report from Ballerina.
+Generates WSO2 Committer Request Report from Ballerina.

 # Package Overview

-The WSO2 Committer Report connector allows you to list all the pull requests you sent, list all the issues you get involved and list all the emails you get involved.
+The committer connector generates the report for WSO2 Committer Request.
+It allows you to list all the pull requests you sent, list all the issues you get involved and list all the emails you get involved.

 ## Compatibility